rhfnx/project/README.md

-# SMET is a kiddie script, trust me
+# SMET is a script, trust me
-but i build this, just for deepen when laerning the python programming language
+i build this, just to deepen when learning the python programming language